SamAisien/QML-Threat-Detection/README.markdown

 ## Limitations

-- **Simulation-Based**: Models are tested in simulated quantum environments (PyTorch-based), not on real quantum hardware, due to current NISQ limitations (see dissertation, Section 4.3.8).
+- **Simulation-Based**: Models are tested in simulated quantum environments (PyTorch-based), not on real quantum hardware, due to current NISQ limitations
 - **Dataset**: Uses a subset of CIC-UNSW-NB15; real-world data may introduce noise or concept drift.
 - **Interpretability**: QNNs and QAEs lack full interpretability, a challenge for cybersecurity applications.